-The Secret Lives of Otters.
+The Magic of Mull and the Secret Lives of Otters.

-Groups sizes are limited to just 3 people.
+The group size is just 3 people.
 By keeping group sizes small, we’ll ensure wildlife isn’t disturbed — nature always comes first.
 It also makes the experience far more exclusive, avoiding the mini bus-style tours.

 Leading the Workshop...

 Lara Jackson (me!)